ftsrg-bta/lab-ethereum/guide/guide.md

 Solidity supports some other language elements that were not discussed here, including [function modifiers](https://solidity.readthedocs.io/en/v0.5.0/contracts.html#function-modifiers), [events](https://solidity.readthedocs.io/en/v0.5.0/contracts.html#events), [inheritance](https://solidity.readthedocs.io/en/v0.5.0/contracts.html#inheritance), [interfaces](https://solidity.readthedocs.io/en/v0.5.0/contracts.html#interfaces) and [libraries](https://solidity.readthedocs.io/en/v0.5.0/contracts.html#libraries).
 For more information, please refer to the documentation.

-While it may seem easy to develop Solidity code, it is easy to make mistakes.
+While it may seem easy to develop Solidity code, it is also easy to make mistakes.
 Since the Ethereum blockchain is public anyone can exploit such bugs, causing serious financial damages (e.g., [reentrancy in the DAO](https://medium.com/swlh/the-story-of-the-dao-its-history-and-consequences-71e6a8a551ee) or [overflow in the BECToken](https://medium.com/@peckshield/alert-new-batchoverflow-bug-in-multiple-erc20-smart-contracts-cve-2018-10299-511067db6536)).
+Furthermore, the blockchain is permanent so buggy contract cannot be patched once deployed.
 It is therefore highly recommended to read about [security considerations](https://solidity.readthedocs.io/en/v0.5.0/security-considerations.html), [common attacks](https://medium.com/coinmonks/common-attacks-in-solidity-and-how-to-defend-against-them-9bc3994c7c18) and [best practices](https://consensys.github.io/smart-contract-best-practices/known_attacks/).

 ## Development and testing